Teach Edge

 Beyond generating feedback on a single script, Teach Edge supports:

-• class-level performance summaries (common strengths and weaknesses)
+• class-level performance summaries, including common strengths and weaknesses

 • individual student progress tracking over time